pendo-io/pendo-mobile-sdk/ios/pnddocs/swiftui.md

 :technologist: - Dynamic Content (content that appears after the screen has loaded, e.x. new elements or updated texts on the screen that appear as a result of a button clicked on the screen) is currently not supported.
 Please use the `screenContentChanged()` API for such scenarios. <br>
 :technologist: - Clickable elements buttons/tapGestures etc. When creating clickable elements that don't have a background color set on them (e.x.
 VStack or HStack) please set a background color to them that is NOT transparent.<br>
 :technologist: - SwiftUI beta components like `PresentationContainers` are not supported yet.<br>
-:technologist: - SwiftUI IOS 16 navigation api's not supported yet.
+:technologist: - SwiftUI iOS 16 navigation api's not supported yet.

 Generally, all clickable elements should be taggable.
 In case you encounter a clickable element that you are not able to tag, please apply the  `enableClickAnalytics()` API on the `View` of this element.